TDFlow: Agentic Workflows for Test Driven Development: Limitations

 \section{Limitations}

 By nature of TDFlow being a rigid workflow consisting of multiple sub-agents instead of a single adaptable agent, the environment, infrastructure, and test information setup is more complex and less flexible than purely agentic systems.
-Furthermore, if the provided tests are truly unsolvable, TDFlow will keep performing main algorithm iterations until all of the iterations have been exhausted.
+Furthermore, if the provided tests are truly unsolvable, TDFlow will keep performing main algorithm iterations until the iteration limit has been reached.
 There is no early-stopping mechanism or critic that can be used to save resources.